 |Assistant integration||Google Assistant (limited)

-While both are resistant to the rain, the Nest Cam is IP65 dustproof and splashproof and the Ring Stick Up Cam is listed as "weather resistant" — which Amazon/Ring clarify as water reistant and able to withstand temperatures from -5°F to 122°F (-20°C to 50°C).
+While both are resistant to the rain, the Nest Cam is IP65 dustproof and splashproof, and the Ring Stick Up Cam is listed as "weather-resistant" — which Amazon/Ring clarifies as water-resistant and able to withstand temperatures from -5-122 degrees Fahrenheit (-20-50 degrees Celsius).
 Nest Cam Outdoor also has an advantage by supporting 24/7 recording, but you have to subscribe to Nest Aware to see more than the last three hours.

+Ultimately, if you're considering purchasing either the Ring Stick Up cam or the Nest Cam Outdoor, you should consider each camera's respective subscription plans.
 Ring's most expensive plan tops out at $100/year and covers every Ring device on your account at a single address.
 Even its single-cam Basic plan stores the last 60 days of recordings.
-Nest Aware can go up to $30/month or $300/year for a single camera — and each additional camera plan will run you upwards of $3 per month.
-Plus, even the most expensive plan only stores 30 days of video feeds.
-That said, Nest Aware comes with 24/7 recording, which obviously takes up more space than just motion-triggered clips, but Ring still provides a longer time period of recordings for less money, whether you have one camera or 10.
+Nest Aware will run you up to $60/year, and Nest Aware Plus can go up to $120/year.
+The beauty of Nest's plans is that they cover all of your camera devices; the more expensive Plus version simply gives you more video history (60 compared to 30 days).
+Nest Aware also comes with 24/7 recording, which takes up more space than just motion-triggered clips.
+However, Ring still provides a more extended period of recordings for less money and gives you the option to pay as little as $30 if you only want to store video for one device.

 Cheaper than ever